tangowithcode/tango_with_django_2/manuscript/chapter-css.md

 {id="fig-css-ex12"}
 ![](images/css-ex12.png)

 But what if we don't want our elements to be positioned absolutely with respect to the entire page?
 More often than not, we'll be looking to adjusting the positioning of our elements with respect to a container.
 If we recall our definition for absolute positioning, we will note that absolute positions are calculated *relative to the first parent element that has a position value other than static.* As our container is the only parent for our two `<span>` elements, the container to which the absolutely positioned elements is therefore the `<body>` of our HTML page.
-We can fix this by adding `position: relative` to our `.container` class, just like in the example below.
+We can change this by adding `position: relative` to our `.container` class, just like in the example below.

 {lang="css",linenos=off}
 	.container {